rsdoiel/antenna/archives/2025/going_electric_2025.15.md

 ---

-## Lexus Is Launching A New, Fancier ES.
-Is It Electric?
+## New Lexus ES: Is It Going All-Electric Next?

 date: 2025-04-16, from: Inside EVs News